greenbluelab/musterstadt-giesst-pumpen-harvester/README.md

 The Github Action defined in this repository is built to be reusable.
 What you do with the generated `pumps.geojson` file is up to you and depends on your specific use case.

 ### Usage for giessdenkiez-de repository
-For [giessdenkiez-de](https://github.com/technologiestiftung/giessdenkiez-de), the custom Github Action defined here in [./action.yml](./action.yml) gets used in a periodically triggered Github Action, which is defined in [giessdenkiez-de -> pumps.yml](https://github.com/technologiestiftung/giessdenkiez-de/blob/master/.github/workflows/pumps.yml).
+For [musterstadt-giesst](https://github.com/greenbluelab/musterstadt-giesst), the custom Github Action defined here in [./action.yml](./action.yml) gets used in a periodically triggered Github Action, which is defined in [musterstadt-giesst -> pumps.yml](https://github.com/greenbluelab/musterstadt-giesst/blob/master/.github/workflows/pumps.yml).
 For this specific use case, the generated `pumps.geojson` file is subsequently uploaded to a [Supabase](https://supabase.com/) storage location.
-For details, refer to the Github Actions definition in [giessdenkiez-de -> pumps.yml](https://github.com/technologiestiftung/giessdenkiez-de/blob/master/.github/workflows/pumps.yml).
+For details, refer to the Github Actions definition in [musterstadt-giesst -> pumps.yml](https://github.com/greenbluelab/musterstadt-giesst/blob/master/.github/workflows/pumps.yml).

 ### Your own public repository
 Reference the Github Action defined in this repository in your own Github Actions file.
 Use the generated `pumps.geojson` in a way that fits your architecture.